qutip/qutip/doc/installation.rst

 		CMD shell before and after inputing compiler flags.

-5. In this **same** CMD shell, change directories to the downloaded QuTiP directory	at run the install command:
+5. In this **same** CMD shell, change directories to the downloaded QuTiP directory	and run the install command:

 >>> python setup.py install